WPBC/metahash-rewards/README.md

 ### Installation

-- Download master.zip or clone and unpackage to your chosen folder.
+1. Download master.zip or clone repository and unpackage to your chosen folder.

-- Open your terminal and change directory to where you unpackaged metahash-rewards.
+2. Open your terminal and change directory to where you unpackaged metahash-rewards.

 ```bash
 cd path/to/your/folder/metahash-rewards/
 ```

-- Run the following command in your terminal.
+3. Run the following command in your terminal.

 ```bash
 composer install